 Websites in the AI Era: Stability, Security, and Maintenance

-Why Websites Fail in the AI Era Without Proper Maintenance and Infrastructure?
+Why Do Websites Fail in the AI Era Without Proper Maintenance and Infrastructure?

-Today, a website is no longer a simple online presence.
+Today, a website is no longer just an online presence.

 For these systems, a website represents: